-Our recommendations for travel tech essentials stand up to the needs of full-time travelers, business road warriors or holiday weekenders.
+Our travel tech essentials list is newly updated for practical travel gifts sure to please frequent travelers, business road warriors or holiday weekenders.

 Technology can enhance or hinder a quality travel experience.
 For us, travel tech essentials need to be dependable, versatile, lightweight and save space.
-We look for electronic devices which perform multiple functions without sacrificing quality.
+For the practical traveler tech is asked to perform multiple functions and stand up to heavy use without sacrificing quality.
 In accessories, we look for well-made, durable items which can stand up to heavy use.
-With other things to worry about while traveling, we want our technology reliably functioning day after day, easily accessible, and intuitively designed.
+With so many other things to worry about while we are traveling, practical travel gifts should be reliably functioning day after day, easily accessible, and intuitively designed.

 Fortunately, today’s tech landscape offers lots of options to satisfy the needs of different types of travelers.
 Business road warriors and holiday weekenders have overlapping needs in travel tech essentials.
-Our list of suggestions includes things which we currently use and recommend, planned purchases because we know they’ll perform better than what we currently use, and one item to which we aspire.
+Our list of suggestions includes essential tech items for travelers which we currently use and recommend, planned purchases because we know they’ll perform better than what we currently use, and one item to which we aspire.
 Each and every one is appropriate for any kind of traveler.

-Two distinct choices exist for travelers in terms of electronic reading devices: the tablet that doubles as a reader, and the reader which doubles as a tablet.The iPad Mini and Air models are tablets first, readers second.
+No list of practical tech gifts would be complete without options for reading.
+Two distinct choices exist for travelers: the tablet that doubles as a reader, and the reader which doubles as a tablet.The iPad Mini and Air models are tablets first, readers second.
 The Kindle, on the other hand, we think of as a reader which can also be used as a tablet.
 While the two attributes seem interchangeable, your expectation as a user will ultimately determine how happy you are with your device.

 If you’re an iPad fan like we are, you probably have the Kindle app as well as Apple books.
 If you’re like us, you’ve added the Nook app from Barnes and Noble, too.
 We started out with Nook readers years ago, and while it pains us that the Nook appears headed for oblivion, we were happy to import our individual libraries onto our iPads when we began traveling full time.
 Before we had our iPads, we had high hopes for Nook’s app features; B&N was actually first to adopt these additional capabilities.
 We had visions of using our Nooks as tablets, but the reality didn’t measure up.
 When I got my iPad Air, I felt as though every one of those long-held wishes had finally been granted.